Let us know if you agree to cookies

 Board code of conduct

-Last updated: August 2022
+Last updated: April 2024

 1. Why do we need this policy?

-• to protect, promote and maintain the health, safety and well-being of the public;
+(a) to protect, promote and maintain the health, safety and well-being of the public;

-• to promote and maintain public confidence in social workers in England; and
+(b) to promote and maintain public confidence in social workers in England; and

-1.2.
-We are the single-profession regulator for social workers in England.
-We are a separate legal entity in the form of a non-departmental public body (NDPB).
+1.2 We are a separate legal entity in the form of a non-departmental public body (NDPB).
 We operate at arm’s length from government and comply with all of the requirements for an NDPB and the principles of good governance for public bodies.

-1.3.
-The Code of Conduct for our Board members provides guidance on the responsibilities and standards of conduct expected of all Board members, including those that sit on the Board’s sub-committees – Audit Risk and Assurance Committee, Policy Committee and Remuneration Committee.
+1.4 The Code of Conduct for our Board members provides guidance on the responsibilities and standards of conduct expected of all Board members, including those that sit on the Board’s sub-committees – Audit Risk and Assurance Committee, Policy Committee and Remuneration Committee.
 Board members are expected to subscribe to this Code of Conduct and comply with it while carrying out their duties.

 2. Who needs to follow this policy and why?